ptop()

 Description:

-Compute the specified expression(s) over each member of a sequence, sort the result members, and return ordinal numbers of the first n members in the original sequence.
+Compute the specified expression(s) over each member of a sequence, sort the result members, and return sequence numbers of the first n members in the original sequence.

 Syntax: